Sunday, October 20, 2024

 But over the last five years, Account-based marketing has become a significant trend, as prominent as 'AI'.

-There's now an entire infrastructure around it, including numerous ABM platforms like 6sense, Demandbase, and Terminus, CRM and Marketing automation tools like HubSpot, Salesforce, and Marketo, Ad platforms like LinkedIn, or organic content platforms like Quora that are ideally suited to this deep, penetrating, targeted marketing approach.
+There's now an entire infrastructure around it, including numerous ABM platforms like 6sense, Demandbase, and Terminus, CRM and Marketing automation tools like HubSpot, Salesforce, and Marketo, Ad platforms like LinkedIn.

 The great content debate

 What does a good 'content funnel' look like?
 Or can we just secure a new customer with one amazing ad?
-(This seems to be the obsession of quite a few founders and CFOs—could it be a question of money?)

-And then the 64 billion dollar question (Yes, inflation has affected pricing on this problem, too!): What content is the 'best'—the most likely to quickly convert a key decision maker to a sale?
+And then the 64 billion dollar 💰question (Yes, inflation has affected pricing on this problem, too!): What content is the 'best'—the most likely to quickly convert a key decision maker to a sale?

 Here, an organization I've worked with called Netline has some excellent data.
 And I have to concur with them based on their research of millions of prospects that;

-'webinar fatigue' is bogus.
+'Webinar fatigue' is bogus.
 Webinars are still highly effective

 Virtual Roundtables

 Virtual Roundtables were not even on my radar pre-pandemic.
 What happened?
 About four years ago, my CMO asked me to create one— around a CPQ solution on Salesforce for publishing executives (a tool to monetize their income).
-It was called 'Working smarter, not harder; surviving and thriving in the new age of first-party data'.

 It was a great success: Eight attendees and three new sales opportunities.
 I continued to run them once every few months.
-But then, at my next company, they had a slick new name, 'pipeline acceleration events', which the sales team loved.
-At that company, I was running several each month.

 Here's my entire campaign, including the roundtable: